ThibautDemare/DALSim/README.md

-Source code of the DALSim (Dynamic Graph and Agents for Logistics Simulation)
+Source code of the DALSim (Dynamic Graphs and Agents for Logistics Simulations)

 INSTALLATION